-- ^{7.12.} The Howard Academy Trust will follow the guidance outlined in part five of KCSIE 2023 which has now merged with the content of DfE guidance 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges'.
-When responding to concerns relating to child-on-child sexual violence or harassment - If DSLs are unsure how to proceed, advice will be sought from the Education Safeguarding Service. - ^{7.13.} The Howard Academy Trust recognises that staff must be vigilant and recognise that information may come from overheard conversations or observed behaviour changes. - ^{7.14.} It is essential that all victims of sexual violence or sexual harassment are reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment or be made to feel ashamed for making a report. - ^{7.15.} Immediate consideration will be given as to how best to support and protect the victim and the alleged perpetrator (and any other children involved/impacted). - ^{7.16.} When there has been a report of sexual violence or harassment, the DSL will make an immediate risk and needs assessment which will be considered on a case-by-case basis.
-The risk and needs assessment will be recorded and kept under review and will consider the victim (especially their protection and support), the alleged perpetrator, and all other children, adult students (if appropriate) and staff and any actions that are required to protect them. - ^{7.17.} Where possible KCSIE 2023 recommends that two members of staff manage reports of sexual violence and harassment. - ^{7.18.} Reports will initially be managed internally by Miers Court Primary School and, where necessary, will be referred to Integrated Children's Services and/or the Police. - ^{7.19.} The decision making and required action taken will vary on a case by case basis, but will be informed by the wishes of the victim; the nature of the alleged incident (including whether a crime may have been committed); the ages and developmental stages of the children involved; any power imbalance between the children; if the alleged incident is a one-off or a sustained pattern of abuse; if there are any ongoing risks to the victim, other children, adult students or The Howard Academy Trust staff; and, any other related issues or wider context. - ^{7.20.} We will reassure and teach our pupils to understand that the law is in place to protect children and young people, rather than criminalise them. - ^{7.21.} The Howard Academy Trust will regularly review decisions and actions to update and improve policies and practice. - ^{7.22.} The school will consider the physical and mental health implications for both the victim and perpetrator.
+- 8.12.
+The Howard Academy Trust will follow the guidance outlined in part five of KCSIE 2024 which has now merged with the content of DfE guidance 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges'.
+When responding to concerns relating to child-on-child sexual violence or harassment.
+If DSLs are unsure how to proceed, advice will be sought from the Education Safeguarding Service. - The Howard Academy Trust recognises that staff must be vigilant and recognise that information may come from overheard conversations or observed behaviour changes.
+Abuse that occurs online or outside of the school/College will not be dismissed or downplayed and will be treated as seriously and in line with relevant policies/procedures, for example anti bullying, behaviour, child protection, online safety. - It is essential that all victims of sexual violence or sexual harassment are reassured that they are being taken seriously and that they will be supported and kept safe.
+A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment or be made to feel ashamed for making a report. - 8.15.
+Immediate consideration will be given as to how best to support and protect the victim and the alleged perpetrator (and any other children involved/impacted). - When there has been a report of sexual violence or harassment, the DSL will make an immediate risk and needs assessment which will be considered on a case-by-case basis.
+The risk and needs assessment will be recorded and kept under review and will consider the victim (especially their protection and support), the alleged perpetrator, and all other children, adult students (if appropriate) and staff and any actions that are required to protect them. - Where possible KCSIE 2024 recommends that two members of staff manage reports of sexual violence and harassment. - Reports will initially be managed internally by the school and where necessary will be referred to Integrated Children's Services and/or the Police. - The decision making and required action taken will vary on a case by case basis, but will be informed by the wishes of the victim; the nature of the alleged incident (including whether a crime may have been committed); the ages and developmental stages of the children involved; any power imbalance between the children; if the alleged incident is a one-off or a sustained pattern of abuse; if there are any ongoing risks to the victim, other children, adult students or The Howard Academy Trust staff; and, any other related issues or wider context. - We will reassure and teach our pupils/students to understand that the law is in place to protect children and young people, rather than criminalise them.

+- The Howard Academy Trust will regularly review decisions and actions to update and improve policies and practice. - The school will consider the physical and mental health implications for both the victim and perpetrator.
 It is identified that both individuals will need additional support and provision of further information about harmful sexual behaviours and may need signposting to further sources of support.